 California is a community property state, which means that each spouse will be awarded half of the marital assets and half of the marital debt.
 California’s rules of property division are less flexible than the laws in many other states.
 Still, an experienced and creative divorce attorney can find room for negotiation and strategic financial planning.

 Assets that will need to be factored into a property division settlement:

 Separate property can also become marital property under certain circumstances.
 For instance, if you used inheritance money to put your spouse through graduate school or to remodel your shared home, the inheritance has become commingled with marital property, losing its separate property designation.

-At Holstrom, Block & Parke, APLC, our divorce and family law attorneys provide knowledgeable guidance and quality services with regard to property settlements.
+At Holstrom, Block & Parke, APLC, our Southern California divorce and family law attorneys provide knowledgeable guidance and quality services with regard to property settlements.
 Our lawyers utilize hard work, attention to detail and appropriate experts to achieve fair property settlements outside of court whenever possible.
 However, if your case needs to go to trial before a fair result can be reached, we will not hesitate to litigate aggressively on your behalf.

 Call (855) 939-9111 to take the first step!
 We are here to help you.